 Activity Lead and key collaborators Desired outcome by 2027 Status Progress update Next steps 1.5.
-Implement innovative technologies and training to meet national EAD education and training needs AHA, Jurisdictions, Australian Veterinary Association (AVA), CSIRO Australian Centre for Disease Preparedness (ACDP) and Veterinary Schools of Australia and New Zealand (VSANZ) Improve EAD education and training needs for animal health professionals and supply chain participants In progress (project 28) Completed (projects 25, 33, 41) A syndromic surveillance system to detect emerging animal biosecurity threats (project 28): NSW DPI is collaborating with researchers from Charles Sturt University (CSU) to undertake a social research project to identify key drivers and barriers to participation in syndromic surveillance.
-The recommendations developed by this project will be used to consider development of a syndromic surveillance platform by NSW DPI with the aim of earlier detection of new and emergency diseases.
-Other relevant activities The National Biosecurity Training Hub was created as a centralised platform for online biosecurity training for industry, government and community.
+Implement innovative technologies and training to meet national EAD education and training needs AHA, Jurisdictions, Australian Veterinary Association (AVA), CSIRO Australian Centre for Disease Preparedness (ACDP) and Veterinary Schools of Australia and New Zealand (VSANZ) Improve EAD education and training needs for animal health professionals and supply chain participants In progress (project 28) Completed (projects 25, 33, 41) A syndromic surveillance system to detect emerging animal biosecurity threats (project 28): NSW DPIRD, collaborating with researchers from Charles Sturt University to undertake a social research project to identify key drivers and barriers to participation in syndromic surveillance.
+The recommendations developed by this project will be used to consider development of a syndromic surveillance platform by NSW DPIRD with the aim of earlier detection of new and emergency diseases.
+A report outlining the results of the project and recommendations regarding syndromic surveillance system development was completed on 26 June 2024.
+An article is outlining the findings is being developed for publication in a scientific journal Other relevant activities The National Biosecurity Training Hub was created as a centralised platform for online biosecurity training for industry, government and community.
 The hub was developed to build and support biosecurity preparedness and response capacity and capability.
-More information on the hub can be found here.
-Project 28: The recommendations developed by this project will be used to inform development of a syndromic surveillance platform by NSW DPI with the aim of earlier detection of new and emergency diseases.
+More information on the hub can be found here. • Project 28: The recommendations developed by this project will be used to inform development of a syndromic surveillance platform by NSW DPIRD with the aim of earlier detection of new and emergency diseases.
 1.6.
-Investigate existing systems or trial new systems for national EAD data management in multi-jurisdictional responses DAFF and Jurisdictions EAD data, including surveillance and traceability data, is captured, analysed, managed and shared across jurisdictions and utilised for decision making purposes Yet to commence 1.7.
-Implement activities identified in the National LSD Action Plan As identified in the National LSD Action Plan Governments, industries and other relevant stakeholders undertake coordinated and effective actions to mitigate the risks of LSD In progress • Quarterly updates on the National LSD Action Plan are provided on the DAFF website . • As indicated in the quarterly updates on the DAFF website .
+Investigate existing systems or trial new systems for national EAD data management in multi-jurisdictional responses DAFF and Jurisdictions EAD data, including surveillance and traceability data, is captured, analysed, managed and shared across jurisdictions and utilised for decision making purposes Yet to commence

+Activity Lead and key collaborators Desired outcome by 2027 Status Progress update Next steps 1.7.
+Implement activities identified in the National LSD Action Plan As identified in the National LSD Action Plan Governments, industries and other relevant stakeholders undertake coordinated and effective actions to mitigate the risks of LSD In progress Quarterly updates on the National LSD Action Plan are provided on the DAFF website . • As indicated in the quarterly updates on the DAFF website .